Pro-EU centrist wins Romania’s tense presidential race over hard-right nationalist

 In the lead-up to Sunday's vote, Simion's rhetoric had raised some concerns that he wouldn't respect the outcome if he lost.
 In the early afternoon, he told reporters that his team was confident in a “landslide victory,” if the election was “free and fair.”

-However, he repeated allegations of voting irregularities among Romanian citizens in neighboring Moldova and said that his party members would conduct a parallel vote count after polls closed.
-He told The Associated Press that the ballot so far had proceeded properly.
+In the afternoon on election day, he repeated allegations of voting irregularities among Romanian citizens in neighboring Moldova and said that his party members would conduct a parallel vote count after polls closed.

-Adrian Nadin, a 51-year-old musician who supported Georgescu in the previous election, said that he chose Simion.
-“A part of Romania prefers conservatism,” he said.

-“It is very important because the next president will be our image in Europe, and (decide) how Romania will evolve in the next five years,” said Luminita Petrache, a 32-year-old financial crimes analyst.
-“I hope for changes in Romania in good ways.”
+However, Simion gave a statement on social media in the early hours on Monday acknowledging that “we lost the second round of the elections.”

+“We cannot accuse significant tampering with the ballots," he said.
+"We'll continue to represent the sovereignist, patriotic, conservative movement in Romania, and we'll continue to fight ... for freedom, for God, for family and for our common ideas.”

 The president is elected for a five-year term and has significant decision-making powers in matters of national security and foreign policy.
-The winner of Sunday's race will be charged with nominating a new prime minister after Marcel Ciolacu stepped down following the failure of his coalition's candidate to advance to the runoff.
+As winner of Sunday's race, Dan will be charged with nominating a new prime minister after Marcel Ciolacu stepped down following the failure of his coalition's candidate to advance to the runoff.

-After coming fourth in last year's canceled race, Simion backed Georgescu, who was banned in March from running in the election redo.
-Simion then surged to front-runner in the May 4 first round after becoming the standard-bearer for the hard right.

-A former activist who campaigned for reunification with neighboring Moldova, Simion says he would focus on reforms: slashing red tape and reducing bureaucracy and taxes.
-Still, he insists that restoring democracy is his priority, returning "the will of the people.”

 Copyright 2025 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed without permission.